Open Item Definition :

 Understanding the distinction between open and closed items is essential:

-• Closed Item Definition: A closed item is a transaction that has been fully settled, with no outstanding balance.
+- Closed Item: A transaction that has been fully settled, with no outstanding balance.

-• Comparison: While open items represent amounts due, closed items indicate that the financial obligation has been fulfilled.
+- Comparison: Closed items indicate that the financial obligation has been fulfilled and open items represent amounts due.

-• Clearing Process: An open item becomes closed when the outstanding balance is paid or otherwise resolved.
+- Clearing Process: An open item is closed when the outstanding balance is paid or otherwise resolved.

 Best Practices for Managing Open Items